ABU TV Song Festival: Format

 The ABU TV Song Festival is a concert performance for professional musicians, who according to the organiser are well known in their country of origin.
 The event is not meant to be competitive.
 The festival will be recorded and is meant to be broadcast by participating ABU members first.
 Non-participating ABU members and non-ABU member broadcasters will be allowed to broadcast the festival for a fee at a later stage.
 Every musician will be selected by a national broadcaster being member of the ABU.
 The participants perform during the general assembly of the ABU.

 At a press conference held on 18 July 2013 it was announced that Indonesia were submitting a bid to host the ABU TV Song Festival 2015.
 In recent editions, the TV Festival has been held in the host city of the ABU General Assembly, with Istanbul, Turkey playing host to such assembly in 2015.
 If the bid were to be successful it would be the first time that the TV Festival has taken place away from the host country of the General Assembly.

 However, it was announced in August 2014 that Indonesia were making plans to host the ABU TV Song Festival 2016 instead.
 Turkey's debut at the 2014 Festival has led to speculation that they are hosting the 2015 alongside the ABU General Assembly which was scheduled to take place in Istanbul.
-It was further confirmed in October 2014 that Turkey were indeed the hosts of the 2015 festival, which took place in Istanbul in October 2015.
+It was further confirmed in October 2014 that Turkey was indeed the host of the 2015 festival, which took place in Istanbul in October 2015.

+In December 2025, it was announced that the ABU TV Song Festival was rebranded as the ABU Song Festival.
+Additionally, the ABU's Programme Bureau members chose not to turn the event into a competitive song contest, which would have taken the place of the canceled ABU Song Contest.